-- We whisk together the flour, baking powder and salt before adding them to the batter.
+- Whisk together the flour, baking powder and salt before adding them to the batter.
 Whisking them together first ensures that the baking powder is evenly distributed in the batter so that the cupcakes rise beautifully.

-- Mix in about ⅓ of the dry ingredients, followed by about ⅓ of the wet ingredients (you’ll whisk them together first).
+- We alternate between adding the wet and dry ingredients into the batter.
 Doing this in stages helps the cupcake batter become even and consistent.
 This ensures that the cupcakes have a soft crumb without air tunnels or a lumpy consistency.